 Examples of such complex systems are

-- The spectators who want to go to a football match in a stadium
+- The spectators who want to go to a stadium for a soccer match

 - A software team